kuzzleio/kuzzle/doc/2/guides/develop-on-kuzzle/1-embedded-sdk/index.md

 You should **avoid making dynamic subscriptions at runtime**, because that can lead to unwanted behavior, since those subscriptions won't be replicated to other cluster nodes.
 :::

-The `propagate` option defines if, for that subscription, notifications should be propagated to (and processed by) all cluster nodes, or if only the node having received the triggering event should handle it.
+The `propagate` option defines if, for that subscription, the callback execution should be propagated to all cluster nodes, or if only the node generating the notification should execute it's callback.

 ### propagate: false (default)

-With `propagate: false`only the node who generates the notification will execute the callback function
+With `propagate: false` only the node who generates the notification will execute the callback function

 ::: info
 This behavior is suitable for most usage like sending emails, write to the database, call an external API, etc.